sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 2. Execute `sudo cloudctl login`
 3. User = `admin`
 4. Password=`admin`
 5. Set the namespace context to `acemq`
 5. Execute `kubectl get pods`
 6. Find the acemqserver pod and copy the full name to the clipboard
 7. Execute kubectl exec (use your actual pod name here) `acemqserver-ib-92e8-01` dspmq
 a.
 You will see acemqserver (Queue Manager running)
-8. To Browse a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsbcg NEWORDER.ES`
+8. To Get a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsbcg NEWORDER.MQ`
 9. Get a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsget NEWORDER.MQ`
-10. Again, replace the pod name above with your pod
+10. You can use MQ Console to check if the message is in NEWORDER.ES queue, using:
+	- Open MQ Console on `mq` Helm Repositories
+	- Click on `mq-console-https 31694/TCP`
+	- Check a message in `NEWORDER.ES` queue on `Queues on QMGR.DEV'.

 ## Create API Facades